pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.5.23 =

+Fixed: Bug I thought I had fixed long ago, in the "chooser" boxes where you add questions to a story form.
+Showing the question texts broke the associations.
+Removed them.

 = 1.5.22 =